‘Deadpool 2’ Update: Writers Have Nearly Finished The Script, Talk Release Date

-Rhett Reese and Paul Wernick have provided an update on Deadpool 2, revealing that they’re very close to a final draft for the hugely anticipated sequel, while also explaining why they’re being so patient with the script for the film.
+Rhett Reese and Paul Wernick have provided an update on Deadpool 2, revealing that they’re very close to a final draft for the hugely-anticipated sequel, while also explaining why they’re being so patient with the script for the film.

-The scriptwriting team, who also wrote the screenplay for the 2016 comic-book adaptation and most recently did so on Life, too, spoke at length to The Hollywood Reporter about Deadpool 2, with Paul Wernick confidently declaring that the duo are “very close” to completing a draft that director David Leitch and star Ryan Reynolds will shoot in the next few months.
+The scriptwriting team, who also wrote the screenplay for the 2016 comic-book adaptation and most recently the film Life, spoke at length to The Hollywood Reporter about Deadpool 2, with Paul Wernick confidently declaring that the duo are “very close” to completing a draft that director David Leitch and star Ryan Reynolds will shoot in the next few months.

 Rhett Reese then went on to discuss the potential release date for Deadpool 2, as he insisted that they haven’t announced one yet because they want to make sure that everything is in order before they do.